Our History - 30+ Years of Leadership and Innovation in the field of Speech Generating Devices and Software

-Gus Communication Devices (Gus) has been a leader in the field ofAugmentative and Alternative Communication (AAC) speech tablets and speech software for over 28 years.
-Our first AAC software product was unveiled at the Closing-the-Gap Assistive Technology Conference in Minneapolis in 1993.
+Gus Communication Devices (Gus) has been a leader in the field of Augmentative and Alternative Communication (AAC) speech tablets and speech software for over 30+ years.

 Gus!
 Multimedia Speech System for Windows (1993)

 On October 13th, 1993 Mr. Harris revealed his software creation, the "Gus!
 Multimedia Speech System for Windows" at the Closing-the-Gap Assistive Technology Conference in Minneapolis, the largest "assistive technology conference" in the world.
 The response was immediate, and the rest is history.

 It was the FIRST “dynamic display” AAC speech software solution compatible with mainstream Windows/PC computers and it became an immediate success.
 Within two years every AAC device manufacturer would release their own Windows PC based AAC speech software products to challenge the Gus!
 Multimedia Speech System for Windows.

 Since it's inception in 1993, Gus Communication Devices has been continuously creating "assistive technology" software applications including the Gus!
 Multimedia Speech System, Gus!
 Talking Keyboard, Gus!
 Word Prediction, Gus!
 Dwell Cursor, Gus!
 Scanning Cursor, Gus!
 Palm Communicator, Gus!
 PocketPC Communicator, Gus!
 Talking Calculator, Gus!
 Speak Clipboard, Gus!
 Overboard, Gus!
 SpeechPRO, ShowMeQR, TalkTablet PRO (iOS), TalkTablet PRO (Android), TalkTablet PRO (Windows) and more.